Osamu Dazai: Early life

-Shūji Tsushima was born on June 19, 1909, the eighth surviving child of a wealthy landowner and politician in Kanagi, located at the northern tip of the Tōhoku Region, in Aomori Prefecture.
+Shūji Tsushima was born on 19 June 1909, the eighth surviving child of a wealthy landowner and politician in Kanagi, located at the northern tip of the Tōhoku Region, in Aomori Prefecture.
 He was the tenth of the eleven children born to his parents.
 At the time of his birth, the huge, newly completed Tsushima mansion, where he spent his early years, was home to some thirty family members.
-The Tsushima family was of obscure peasant origins.
+The Tsushima family came from humble peasant origins.
 Dazai's great-grandfather built up the family's wealth as a moneylender, and his son increased it further.
 They quickly rose in power and, after some time, became highly respected across the region.

 Dazai's father, Gen'emon, was a younger son of the Matsuki family, which, due to "its exceedingly 'feudal' tradition," had no use for sons other than the eldest son and heir.
 As a result, Gen'emon was adopted into the Tsushima family to marry the eldest daughter, Tane.
 He became involved in politics due to his position as one of the four wealthiest landowners in the prefecture, and was offered membership of the House of Peers.
 This caused Dazai's father to be absent during much of his early childhood.
-As his mother, Tane, was ill, Dazai was brought up mostly by the family's servants and his aunt Kiye.
+While his mother Tane was ill, Dazai was raised mainly by his aunt Kiye along with the family's servants, and was molested by many of the latter.